 A moment is frozen in time.
 The heart of a city beats on.
 Welcome to the magic made by a specific place where the whole world unites, if but for a second.

 We see what makes this city great.
 We know what people bring it to life.
 Take in the big-screen TVs that light up that corner of the world.
 Take in the largely-seen ads that influence millions.
 Catch a glimpse of some taxis zipping by.
 Catch a glimpse of life in New York.
 Feel its ambiance.

 This is a place like no other.
 We can see it through this simple Times Square New York image.

 Jay Maisel New York City Workshop

-For the record, Jay Maisel’s week long workshop near Times Square New York City was absolutely amazing.
-His Manhattan studio is one of the most unique building I have ever experienced.
-He purchased the building in the early 70’s which contains 7 floors and he filled each floor with his lifelong memorabilia and unique objects.
+For the record, Jay Maisel’s week-long workshop near Times Square New York City was absolutely amazing.
+His Manhattan studio is one of the most unique buildings I have ever experienced.
+He purchased the building in the early ’70s which contains 7 floors and he filled each floor with his lifelong memorabilia and unique objects.
 This workshop also had Micheal Richards as one of the attendees.
-Which was also a thrill for me as I was a life long fan of his Seinfeld character ‘Cosmo Kramer‘ .
+This was also a thrill for me as I was a lifelong fan of his Seinfeld character ‘Cosmo Kramer‘.